 State-Led Programs Can Help You

-There are a few states that offer programs to help you buy car insurance if you can’t afford it.
+There are a few states that offer programs to help you buy coverage if you can’t afford it.
 Some also refer to these programs as “government auto insurance.”
 States build these programs to help those who would otherwise be unable to get coverage because they can’t afford it financially.

 Only three states offer a government insurance program.
 These states are Hawaii, California, and New Jersey.
 Each state runs its program in a unique way.
 This includes how you become eligible and how much help you get.
 All other states offer similar programs to help high-risk drivers get protection.

-Below is a breakdown of all three of the state’s government auto insurance programs:
+Below is a breakdown of all three state low-income insurance programs:

 Hawaii offers financial assistance for buying insurance through its SNAP program.
 The SNAP program provides financial aid to those who are below a certain income or net worth limit.
 With the program, your auto coverage will come at no cost as long as you meet the state’s eligibility standards.
 To be eligible for the program, you need to: